Azathothas/Stars/README.md

 - [lkarlslund/ldapnomnom](https://github.com/lkarlslund/ldapnomnom) – Quietly and anonymously bruteforce Active Directory usernames at insane speeds from Domain Controllers by (ab)using LDAP Ping requests (cLDAP)
 - [lobuhi/byp4xx](https://github.com/lobuhi/byp4xx) – 40X/HTTP bypasser in Go.
 Features: Verb tampering, headers, #bugbountytips, User-Agents, extensions, default credentials...
 - [loft-sh/devpod](https://github.com/loft-sh/devpod) – Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.
+- [logdyhq/logdy-core](https://github.com/logdyhq/logdy-core) – Web based real-time log viewer.
+Stream ANY content to a web UI with autogenerated filters.
+Parse any format with TypeScript.
 - [lunarr-app/lunarr-go](https://github.com/lunarr-app/lunarr-go) – [WIP] Self-hosted media streaming server designed as an alternative to Plex, allowing you to monitor and manage your movie and TV show files on a headless server.
 - [lxc/distrobuilder](https://github.com/lxc/distrobuilder) – System container image builder for LXC and Incus
 - [m1k1o/neko](https://github.com/m1k1o/neko) – A self hosted virtual browser that runs in docker and uses WebRTC.